-There are different types of fleas and they are present anywhere in the world, all 2000 varieties of them.
+There are several different types of fleas and they are present anywhere in the world, all 2000 varieties of them.
 In the United States, these creatures cause headache to both pets and their owners.
 Out of the over two hundred flea species found in America, 19 are reported in the state of Florida alone.
-Major flea species include:
+Some of the major flea species include:

 - Ctenocephalises felis – commonly known as cat fleas